chikko80/error-lens.nvim/README.md

 ## 🚀 Usage
 After installing and configuring the plugin, it will automatically enhance the diagnostic display in Neovim.

+## ⌨️  You just switch from VsCode and used OneDarkPro?

+If you're switching from VSCode and are used to the beloved [OneDarkPro Theme](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme), you can use its equivalent for Neovim: [olimorris/onedarkpro.nvim](https://github.com/olimorris/onedarkpro.nvim).

+The default colors are set up for this theme, and we've tried our best to match the colors (despite the lack of opacity in nvim).

 ## ⚠️ Disclaimer:
 I recently switched from VsCode to Neovim and really missed that plugin.
 Therefore i tried to code it myself.